Multi-Contact Inertial Parameters Estimation and Localization in Legged Robots: Results

 \subsubsection{Localization with hybrid dynamics}

-We compared our multi-contact localization approach against \textsc{Pronto}~\cite{fallon14pronto}--a widely adopted localization framework for legged robots based on~\gls{ekf} and leg kinematics.
-To assess the impact of incorporating hybrid dynamics, \textsc{Pronto} and the optimal estimator were configured to integrate proprioceptive information, namely IMU and encoders, exclusively, as done above.
-To provide a holistic evaluation, we employed \textsc{Pronto} to close the loop with our~\gls{mpc}. \Cref{fig:estimationGO1_pos} shows localization errors for both estimators, measured through motion capture.
+To show the importance of a dynamic model in estimation, we compared our multi-contact localization approach against \textsc{Pronto}~\cite{fallon14pronto}--a widely adopted localization framework for legged robots based on~\gls{ekf} and kinematics. \textsc{Pronto} and our optimal estimator were configured to integrate the same proprioceptive information (namely IMU and encoders), contact estimation, integration step, and covariances.
+To provide a holistic evaluation, we employed \textsc{Pronto} to close the loop with our~\gls{mpc}. \Cref{fig:estimationGO1_pos}-bottom shows localization errors for both estimators, measured with a motion capture system.

-The inclusion of hybrid dynamics significantly improved localization accuracy, especially in the presence of a dynamic maneuver like a jump, leading to our optimal estimator outperforming \textsc{Pronto}'s estimation.
-This achievement is noteworthy because introducing the dynamics corrects almost all IMU drifts.
+The inclusion of hybrid dynamics significantly improved localization accuracy, especially in the presence of a dynamic maneuver like a jump, surpassing the estimation accuracy of \textsc{Pronto}'s estimation.
+This achievement is possible because introducing dynamics effectively corrects nearly all IMU drifts, highlighting the critical role of relying on the robot’s dynamics to mitigate and correct this drift.
+We also anticipate similar performance compared to traditional factor graph methods when relying on kinematic models.
+This is because kinematic models struggle to accurately predict flying motions.